 Required Classes, Lectures, and Seminars

-- Ethics in science: BUMC offers a series of classes for Responsible Conduct in Research.
+- Ethics in science: BUMC offers a series of classes about Responsible Conduct in Research.
 The series consists of four two- hour classes: two are offered in the fall semester and 2 are offered in the spring semester.
 Trainees are required to attend all 4 classes (in any order).
 Please refer to the following website for more information. http://www.bu.edu/orc/rcr/

-- Lectures: A series of 10-12 seminars per year presented by Whitaker Cardiovascular Institute invited speakers who are leading world experts in different fields of cardiovascular research, a list of current lectures will be posted shortly
+- Lectures: A series of 10-12 seminars per year presented by Whitaker Cardiovascular Institute, invited speakers who are leading world experts in different fields of cardiovascular research, a list of current lectures will be posted shortly

 Optional Classes, Lectures, and Seminars

-- Seminars: There are many unique opportunities, which can be found via the Evan’s Center and the ARC programThe Whitaker Cardiovascular Institute Seminar Series consists of invited lecturers from different institutions speaking about their current research.
+- Seminars: There are many unique opportunities, which can be found via the Evan’s Center and the ARC program.
+The Whitaker Cardiovascular Institute Seminar Series consists of invited lecturers from different institutions speaking about their current research.
 This series occurs every week and trainees are required to attend.
-Each year, as part of this Seminar Series, every fellow presents a “Work in Progress (WIP)” lecture.
-This is a thirty minute talk (one hour in your last year of the program) designed for you to learn presentation skills and to hear advice and suggestions from all members of the WCVI about your project.
+Each year, as part of this Seminar Series, every fellow presents a “Work in Progress (WIP)” lecture, as mentioned above.
 Following every WIP seminar, faculty advisors and the fellows gather for dessert to discuss research, careers, and many topics of interest in an informal setting.

 - The Boston University Post-Doctoral office offers a wide variety of classes.
-BUSM offers a very successful centralized Postdoctoral Program that is open to all trainees on the campus http://www.bumc.bu.edu/gms/gateway/post-doc/ .This program, offers classes on many different subjects that are important for professional growth and development, which we strongly recommend to all trainees to attend.
+BUSM offers a very successful centralized Postdoctoral Program that is open to all trainees on the campus http://www.bu.edu/research/information-for/professional-development-postdoctoral-affairs/ .This program, offers classes on many different subjects that are important for professional growth and development, which we strongly recommend to all trainees to attend.
 The classes include: Grant writing, paper writing, trainee/mentor relationships, industry opportunities, and other opportunities